About the Project

 Advancements in technology are driving unprecedented challenges for individual privacy.
-In response to these new and evolving challenges, the Privacy and Technology Project (Privacy Project) adopts a technology-oriented approach focused on developers and technology.
-The Privacy Project’s initiatives cut across a range of activities, including, but not limited to, applied legal research, policy analysis, developer focused workshops, and working with technologists to develop tools for technologists.
+In response to these new and evolving challenges, the Privacy and Technology Project (Privacy Project) employs a technology-oriented approach to programming, focusing on developers and innovators.
+The Privacy Project’s initiatives cut across a range of activities, including, but not limited to: applied legal research, policy analysis, developer-focused workshops, and working with technologists to develop tools for technologists.
 Examples of the Privacy Project’s work include:

-• Mozilla.
-Collaborating with Mozilla on an online resource to empower small and independent developers to adhere to good privacy practices.
-For more information, please contact Charles Belle
+• Applied Privacy - Collaborating with developers on designing online resources to empower small and independent innovators to adhere to good privacy practices.

-• Legislation.
-Providing policy analysis of proposed legislation for the California State Senate & Assembly and the Office of the Attorney General of California.
-For more information, please contact Charles Belle.
+• Legislation - Providing policy analysis on proposed legislation for the California State Senate & Assembly and the Office of the Attorney General of California.

-• Data Breach Research Lab.
-This project seeks to more directly employ the scientific techniques of observation and analysis in the service of modernizing data privacy regulation.
-For more information, please contact Brian Pascal.
+• Data Breach Research Lab - Directly employing the scientific techniques of observation and analysis in the process of modernizing data privacy regulation.

-Subject Matter Experts Advisors provide guidance and expertise on specific initiatives and research by the Privacy and Technology Project.
+Community Subject Matter Expert Advisors provide guidance and expertise on specific initiatives and research by the Privacy and Technology Project.